Troy vs. UL Monroe NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 40.7, is 9.3 points fewer than Saturday's over/under.
+- The two teams combine to average 40.7 points per game, 9.3 less than the total in this contest.

-- This contest's over/under is 13.0 points greater than the 37 these two squads combine to allow per game this season.
+- The 37 combined points per game that these two squads have allowed this season are 13.0 fewer than the 50 over/under in this contest.

-- Trojans games this season feature an average total of 56.5 points, a number 6.5 points higher than Saturday's over/under.
+- The average total in Trojans games this season is 56.5, 6.5 points above Saturday's total of 50.

 Troy Stats and Trends

-- Thus far this year Troy has one win against the spread.
+- Troy has one win against the spread in three games this year.

 - The Trojans have four giveaways this season, while the Warhawks have six takeaways .